sqweelygig/supercool-servers/README.md

 This return flow is distinct from the cold air that the air conditioner units actively provide to the inlets of the servers.
 The initial calculations assumed an airflow consistent with a gentle breeze, but this survey suggests the more insulating figures for still air would be more accurate.
 Secondly, the floor is raised, which provides a second layer of insulation between the data hall and the ambient environments.
-The calculations in Appendix I deliberately erred toward underestimating the insulation, and the improved observations further diminish the significance of thermodynamic cooling.
+The calculations in Appendix I deliberately erred toward underestimating the insulation, and the improved observations further diminish the significance of passive cooling.
 Since the project has already adopted this simplification, updating the calculations is redundant in this situation.

 The cooling equipment active in the data hall is two SmartCool SC15D040-X200-0 / CR65H-0 units.